 Access Constraints This measures the level of humanitarian access constraints.No constraintsExtreme constraints

-Jordan currently hosts around 753,000 registered refugees.
-The majority are Syrians, with approximately 662,000 Syrians registered, although the real total of Syrians is estimated at around 1.3 million when those not registered are taken into account.?Other countries of origin include Iraq (68,000), Yemen (15,000) and Sudan (6,000).?
+Jordan hosts around 658,000 registered Syrian refugees, although the real total of Syrians is estimated at around 1.3 million when those not registered are taken into account.
+An overwhelming majority of the total Syrian refugee population (estimated 81%) are living out of camps.?

 INFORM measures Jordan's risk of humanitarian crisis and disaster to be medium, at 4.1/10.?